 - Better threat insights: When working alongside a FedRAMP certified CSP, FSOs can benefit from service-side monitoring, making threats within or outside the cloud easier to identify.

-- Scalability: As one of the most significant factors that drove cloud adoption in the first place, the easy scalability of cloud systems prevents breaches which stem from expanding operations.
+- Scalability: As one of the most significant factors that drove cloud adoption in the first place, the easy scalability of cloud systems prevents breaches that stem from expanding operations.

 MathCraft leads the way in promoting digital transformation throughout the country by delivering custom, FedRAMP-compliant cloud-based tools to FSOs across the federal government.
 The Access, ViSi, and Portal Commander platforms protect some of the nation’s most sensitive infrastructure, demonstrating MathCraft’s commitment to the highest standards of security and trust.